aleks-qq/DiceThrower/README.md

 # DiceThrower
-My Dice rolling program I originally made as a Java MVC and Swing framework exercise.
+My Dice rolling program I originally made as a Java MVC and Swing framework exercise(not the most pure mvc-example since you can't achieve it with Swing).
 > - You roll one dice.
 > - You can enter how many times you wish to roll the dice.
 > - The program shows you the amount of rolled dices.